Tru3Bliss/Fourmeme-bsc-bnb-stealth-trading-bot-tools/README.md

 ### Stealth Mode

-When `STEALTH_MODE=true`, the bot uses the StealthFund contract to fund wallets:
+When `STEALTH_MODE=true`, the bot uses the StealthFund to fund wallets:

 - Creates anonymous funding transactions
 - Hides the connection between main wallet and trading wallets